“Nurturing Seasonal Harmony In Your Yoga Practice and Daily Life”

 Purpose-led movement

-Peak Pose: Rabbit Pose (Śaśankāsana) variation → Tripod Headstand (Sirsasana II)— a symbolic rise from introspection to illumination, where surrender meets strength
+Peak Pose: Rabbit Pose (Śaśankāsana) variation → Tripod Headstand (Sirsasana II)— symbolic rise from introspection to illumination, where surrender meets strength

-Signature Transition: Camel (Ustrasana) → Hero’s Pose (Virasana) → Child’s Pose (Balasana)
+Signature Transition: Camel (Ustrasana) → Tripod Headstand (Sirsasana II) → Hero’s Pose (Virasana)

-→ Seated Meditation— the arc of reverence and return, grounding expansion back into stillness
+— the arc of reverence and return, grounding expansion back into stillness

 Pranayama: Kapalabhati (breath of fire — awakening energy + clear direction)